autowarefoundation/autoware/README.md

 Autoware Developers (<autoware@googlegroups.com>)

-To subscribe the Autoware Developers ML,
+To subscribe to the Autoware Developers mailing list,
 - If you have a Google account, go to https://groups.google.com/d/forum/autoware, and click the **Apply to Join Group** button.
 - If you don't have a Google account, send an email to autoware+subscribe@googlegroups.com.